Low-rank Covariate Balancing Estimators under Interference: Asymptotic inference

 The next theorem presents a consistent test of whether or not a particular structure is correctly specified.
-The theorem also shows how to consistently recover the most informative correct structure (defined to be the correct structure $\bm \Lambda_l$ for the smallest possible $l$).
-As before, we focus on the fixed-$\bm h$ case, while Appendix~\ref{sec:varying_asymp} considers the case where this assumption does not hold.
+The theorem also shows how to consistently recover the most informative correct structure.
+As before, we focus on the linear model assumption of Section~\ref{sec:lm_balancing}, while Appendix~\ref{sec:varying_asymp} considers the case where this assumption does not hold.

-\begin{theorem}[Consistent test of low-rank structure] Suppose that Assumptions~\ref{assm:partial}--\ref{assm:outcome_model} hold with fixed $\bm h$, which does not vary with $n$.
-In addition, suppose that Assumption~\ref{assm:clt_technical_fixed} is satisfied with the true low-rank structure $\bm \Lambda_L$ and a hypothesized structure $\bm \Lambda_l,\forall l$.
-Define,